 Tom was admitted to the New York, California, and Washington, D.C.
 Bars.
 He is also a Barrister of the American Inns of Court.
 He was an invited visiting civil trial instructor for the Department of Justice's National Advocacy Center and a frequent continuing legal education instructor in San Diego.
 Tom is the President of the North County Chapter of the San Diego World Affairs Council.

-Leslie Bassett had completed 35 years as a U.S. Foreign Service Officer when she retired to Imperial Beach, California, in 2017.
+Leslie Bassett had completed 35 years as a U.S. Foreign Service Officer when she retired to Imperial Beach, Calif., in 2017.
 She served as second in command/acting ambassador in Botswana, Mexico, the Philippines and Korea before being named as U.S. Ambassador to Paraguay in 2014.
 Her commitment to strong leadership was recognized by the Department of State when she was twice asked to address the Global Chiefs of Mission Conference on integrity and mentoring.
 She has also worked closely with the American business communities in Mexico and Korea on free trade agreement implementation; with community organizations in Botswana confronting HIV/AIDS; with the U.S. military confronting extremism in the Philippines and in Seoul, South Korea; and with youth empowerment organizations in multiple countries.
 Leslie's contributions have been recognized by conferment of the Department of State's Meritorious and Superior Honor awards on numerous occasions as well as the James Baker Award, the Secretary of State's Distinguished Service Award and the Presidential Distinguished Service Award.

 Dan Ruchman is a senior financial executive who is effective in both the boardroom and “the trenches”.
 He has broad experience in financial, operations and administrative management across a variety of industries including life sciences, high tech, and consumer products, in both public and private companies.
 Ruchman serves as an entrepreneurial and turnaround financial management consultant, and an operational and accounting consultant, at Ruchman & Associates.
 Prior to that, he held increasingly senior positions in finance including but not limited to: VP of Finance & Adminstration at Phyton Biotech, Director of Finance at Thomson Publishing’s Lawyers Cooperative Publishing subsidiary, and Director of Financial Planning & Analysis for Bausch & Lomb.